 A special trip to see the Swiss Guards and their colorful uniforms is one of my favorite things to do when visiting the Vatican City with kids and one of my recommended activities for those who want to see the Vatican but do not feel like tackling the busy museums!

-How to book a visit to the Vatican: best Vatican Museum tickets and tours for 2024
+How to book a visit to the Vatican: best Vatican Museum tickets (self guided)

 There are many ways to book tickets to the Vatican and they include the site of the Vatican Museums themselves and tour providers.